uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 Found 1 error in index.ts:4
 ```

-TypeScript will only allow to do something with the value of a union type if that something is valid for every member of the union.
+TypeScript will only allow to do an operation with the value of a union type if that operation is valid _for every member of the union_.
 Since `taskName` can be either a `string` or `undefined`, we can't access `.length` on it, because `.length` is not a valid property of `undefined`!

 Instead we need to perform **type narrowing** where we _narrow_ the type of a variable with code.

-Basically, TypeScript can look at our code and try to understand that in certain code parts a value of a union type can only have the type of a particular member of the union.
+Basically, TypeScript can look at our code and understand that in certain code parts a value of a union type can only have the type of a particular member of the union.

 The simplest way of narrowing a type is **equality narrowing**.
-Here we can use the `===` or `!==` operators to narrow a type.
+Here we use the `===` or `!==` operators to narrow a type.

 Consider this example: